mjweiper/The-VBA-of-Wall-Street/README.md

 # VBA Homework - The VBA of Wall Street
-Use VBA scripting to analyze real stock market data.
+Use VBA scripting to analyze real stock market data

 ## File